-I have been experimenting with flavors and I am really proud of my new gluten free pumpkin challah recipe.
+I have been experimenting with flavors and am proud of my new gluten-free pumpkin challah recipe.
 You can work and braid the dough, even with the pumpkin puree and fall seasonings used!!

 Why This Recipe Is Great:

-- Fall flavors of pumpkin and cinnamon really stand out in this recipe.
+- Fall flavors of pumpkin and cinnamon stand out in this recipe.

 - Even with pumpkin, the texture of this gluten free pumpkin challah is soft and springy!